azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_05.md

 Sounds good?
 Let's get started!

-Back to Jupyter now, and let's create a notebook called `challenge05.ipynb`.
+Back to Jupyter now, and let's create a notebook called `challenge05.ipynb` in the `aidevcollege` folder.
 First, we'll import the necessary packages and connect to our workspace:

 ## Connect to Workspace